prototypefund/Digital_Bargeld-docs/anastasis.rst

   If $RESPONSE is not specified, the server will response with a challenge according to the key share method (e.g. ask the security question or send a SMS with a code) and await the answer within $RESPONSE.
   When $RESPONSE is correct, the server responses with the encrypted key share.
+  The encrypted key share is returned simply as a byte array and not in JSON format.

   :status 200 OK:
     EncryptedKeyShare_ is returned in body (in binary).